• Home

 BUSH EXPERIENCE

-Based around the Hawkesbury River area and surrounding National Parks and State Forests, the wilderness expedition utilises multiple modes of transport including canoes, hiking and mountain bikes.
+Bush Week is an outdoor education wilderness program for students.
+Based around the Glenworth Valley region, the wilderness expedition utilises multiple modes of transport including canoes, hiking, and mountain bikes.
 Students stay in the tents provided each night and cooking on small camp stoves.

 CITY EXPERIENCE

 During the City Experience, boys will have an opportunity to be engaged in a range of cross-curricular activities largely based in and around Sydney.
-As well as allowing boys to experience their city in this practical way, they will also learn to navigate the city and surrounds by making their own way to activities on public transport.
+As well as allowing the boys to experience their city in this practical way, they will also learn to navigate the city and surrounds by making their own way to activities on public transport.

 HOSPITALITY EXPERIENCE